phanvanhoaiminh132/reactCodeDemo/README.md

+# Project Name

+NEWS website is a website that updates global news including topics such as sports, health....

+# Prerequisites

+node v16.17.1

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+clone source from github(https://github.com/phanvanhoaiminh132/reactCodeDemo).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Download node_modelus

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open (http://localhost:3000) to view it in the browser with enviroment in .env file.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.